European Nursing SymposiumPhotos kindly taken and provided by Nico de Boer

 Successful European Nursing Symposium held on 12th September 2019 in Groningen, the Netherlands

 NewNet held the European Nursing Symposium in Groningen on 12th September 2019

 The European Nursing Symposium 2019 focused on current and future challenges in Nurse education within Europe.
 Main topics were:

 - Technology to broaden student experiences

 - Integration of digital education in nursing school and in practice

 - Motivate students to learn in practice

 - Identity of nurses; seizing opportunities for the future

-Further information about the Symposium and about registration will be available shortly on the NewNet website.
+Further information about the Symposium is available on the NewNet website.

 Embedded into the European Nursing Symposium 2018 in Oldenburg (Oldbg.), Germany, was the first Multiplier Event of the Erasmus+ project eCoNNECT.
 About 35 stakeholders from Germany, Ireland and the Netherlands participated in the event.
 The main goal of this event was to inform stakeholders about first project results and to get their feedback.